DCS-training/IntroToRAndRStudio/README.md

 Rhys Davies and Lucia Michielin developed and curated the material in this repo.

+In this course, we are going to cover:

+* How to use and navigate R and R studio
+* Getting started with coding
+* Installing packages, loading libraries and using functions
+* Summarising data with R
+* Wrangling data with R
+* Visualising data with R

 ## What you are going to find in this repo
 Within each year's folder, you will find: